Are you frustrated with trying to lose weight with your sluggish Thyroid?

 Many people are stuck in the conventional medicine mentality and they wrongly believe that changing up their medication from Synthroid to Armour thyroid will solve all of their health problems.

 In many cases switching medication will help symptoms, but it won’t be enough by itself.

-8/15/2016 update: Patient is now down a total of 60 pounds (20 lower than she was able to achieve after her gastric bypass) with continuing her fasting protocol and adding in a GLP-1 agonist for her leptin resistance.
+The patient is now down a total of 60 pounds (20 lower than she was able to achieve after her gastric bypass) continuing her fasting protocol and adding in a GLP-1 agonist for her leptin resistance.